mattyturn95/travel-app/testing.md

 ## Manual testing
 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.

-### Testing undertaken on desktop
+### Testing undertaken on desktop and laptop

 All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on two different desktop screen sizes.

-1. first site feature
+1. Responsiveness
-    - List items here
+    - The results table sits alongside the map on larger devices as PC and laptop.

 ### Testing undertaken on tablet and phone devices
 All steps below were repeated to test mobile specific elements on the developers 2 Samsung phones and tablet.
 And also in the Chrome Developer Tools device simulators on all options and orientations.

-1. first site feature
+1. Responsiveness
-    - List items here
+    - The results table is hidden and appears directly under the map only when the user selects the visit, stay or dine buttons.

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) in Google Dev tools(Galaxy S5, Pixel 2/Pixel 2 XL, iphone 5/SE/6/7/8 Plus, X, ipad and ipad Pro) and on multiple devices, mobile (iPhone 4, 5, 7: , OnePlus 6,Chrome and Safari) and otherwise(Macbook Air and Mac Desktop) to ensure compatibility and responsiveness.